 - Dinner and a Show.

-Don your finest island wear for an evening of traditional Hawaiian fare, song and dance at the Ka’anapali Polynesian Luau.
-From the iconic hula dance to an awe-inspiring flame-throwing performance, it’s a show like no other.
+Don your finest island wear for an evening of traditional Hawaiian fare, song and dance at a traditional Polynesian Luau.
+From the iconic hula dance to an awe-inspiring flame-throwing performance, it’s an experience like no other.

 - Breakfast, Your Way.